schwindp/munin-plugins/README.md

-There are a few plugins for [munin](http://munin-monitoring.org/) which I created while at work.
+These are a few plugins for [munin](http://munin-monitoring.org/) which I found to be useful and didn't exist beforehand.
-I will be listing them here shortly, don't expect any surprising ideas ;-)

-Peter